|

 So how long will your license tags last?

 - It depends on the type of plate material and inks used.
-See our handy price
+In general, there are three factors that determine

 the overall usable lifetime: the non-fade rating